pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 2.4: Verify the MCP Server is Active
+## 2.4: Verify the MCP server is active

 Return to the MCP tab and confirm that a green dot appears next to the MCP server, indicating that it is installed and active.